thekindlab/microshell/README.md

 ### myshell.c
 - The driver of the program.
 It contains `main()` and calls functions from other files as appropriate.
 It should launch the program, keep running until the user passes the command “exit”.
 It should determine whether to call a builtin function or a process.
-- myshell will read the user input from stdin, one line at a time.
-Each line contains only one command and its arguments if it takes arguments, e.g., `mv file1 file2`. `mv` is the command, and `file1` and `file2` are the arguments.
-- myshell will parse the user input into a list of arguments.
-Assume that only whitespaces are used to separate the arguments from each other.
-Multiple whitespaces should be handled.
-For example, the input "cat filename" should be parsed and accepted as a valid command.
-Assume no quoting or backslash escaping will be used.
-No other special characters are expected to be handled.
-- myshell will execute the command.
-If the input is one of myshell’s built-in commands, myshell will call its corresponding user function.
-Otherwise, it will execute the default Unix command.
-- myshell will be terminated if the user enters the command “exit”.
-- myshell will parse the line (user input) to separate it into an array of strings.

 ### argparse.c
 - Contains the functions needed to parse the input (a set of strings) assuming that whitespace is the only delimiter.
 Assume that only whitespaces are used to separate the arguments from each other.
 Multiple whitespaces should be handled.
 For example, the input "cat filename" should be parsed and accepted as a valid command.
 Assume no quoting or backslash escaping will be used.